 Eliminate Dengue Townsville was part of an international research collaboration developing a natural and safe method to reduce the ability of mosquitoes to pass dengue between people.
 Townsville was the location of Eliminate Dengue’s first city-wide field trial, which began in October 2014 with community support and government approval.
 Community releases of mosquitoes with Wolbachia have now been completed thanks to the assistance of thousands of local residents and businesses.
-Monitoring activities are currently being carried out with the overall expectation to see Wolbachia sustained at high levels in the local mosquito population.
+Monitoring activities were being carried out with the overall expectation to see Wolbachia sustained at high levels in the local mosquito population.

 Mosquito numbers across the Townsville region fluctuate from time to time and the effects from this are generally most noticeable along the coastal areas, however areas up to 15 km inland can experience the impacts of adult mosquitoes due to the dispersal range of the certain mosquito species.